Oracso/WatchHaptics/README.md

 There was some initial difficulty ensuring that timer logic and UI elements could be reused across continuous and time-limited notifications.
 This was because beta code was improved upon and made generic within a single context, after adding additional contexts logic was further developed to easily accommodate any future developments.
 A good example of code reusability is the **IntervalPickerView** which was written generically to enable its use points throughout the project.

+#### - <ins>Timer not firing in background</ins>

+When the watch moves into sleep mode and moves the app into the background the timer stopped firing, adding a WKExtendedRuntimeSession session resolved this.

 #### - <ins>Customisable Interval Presets</ins>